Federal Priorities for the 119th Congress: Tobacco

-Here are key actions the Centers for Disease Control and Prevention, the Food and Drug Administration, the Centers for Medicare and Medicaid Services, U.S. Congress and other federal leaders must take to prevent tobacco use and help all tobacco users get the help they need to end their addiction:
+Here are key actions the Centers for Disease Control and Prevention, the Food and Drug Administration, the Centers for Medicare and Medicaid Services, U.S. Congress and other federal leaders must take to preserve the Tobacco Control Act, prevent commercial tobacco* use, help all commercial tobacco users get the help they need to end their addiction and to prevent chronic diseases.

 Increase Federal Investments in Tobacco Prevention and Help Tobacco Users Quit

-Tobacco use remains the leading cause of preventable death and disease in this country.
-With youth tobacco use near all-time highs, the federal government needs to increase its investment in efforts to prevent future addiction and help current users quit.
+Tobacco use remains the leading cause of preventable death and disease, and 2.25 million kids still use tobacco products in this country.
+The federal government needs to increase its investment in efforts to prevent future addiction and help current users quit.

 The CDC Office on Smoking and Health (OSH) must receive robust funding to help combat the tobacco-caused diseases that are burdening the nation.
 Public health interventions supported by CDC OSH, such as the funding provided to state tobacco control programs and “Tips from Former Smokers” media campaign, are proven to reduce tobacco use.
 Congress should appropriate $310 million to OSH.